cr4z/ticket-verification-service/README.md

 # Ticket Verification Service

 A simple microservice that verifies ticket IDs against a predefined dataset.
-Designed for demonstration purposes.
 Part of my cloud application Flexiserver, a collection of microservices for demo use that share a rate limited API gateway at 500req/hour for cost management.

 ## Usage